Cabanas, A Coruña

-Cabanas is a municipality in the province of A Coruña in the autonomous community of Galicia in northwestern Spain.
-It is 37 kilometers from A Coruña.
+Cabanas (in Spanish, Cabañas) is a municipality in the province of A Coruña in the autonomous community of Galicia in northwestern Spain.
+It is 37 kilometers from A Coruña, in the lower valley of the Eume River, just before its mouth at the Ares estuary.
+It borders the municipalities of A Capela and Fene.

 Cabanas was founded by the Counts of Traba in the eleventh century.